You might have a grace period if you miss a car insurance payment. After that, your policy could be canceled and your

 What happens when your car insurance is canceled because you missed a payment?

-If you miss a car insurance payment, you'll receive a legally required notice of cancellation from your insurer.
+If you miss a car insurance payment, you'll get a legally required notice of cancellation from your insurer.
 This notice may come in the mail or by phone call or email.

 You'll usually have 10 to 20 days between the date of the cancellation notice and the date you are no longer covered.
 The exact amount of time differs by state.
 After that, your insurance will officially lapse and you'll no longer be able to drive your car legally.
 In some states, letting your insurance lapse also voids your registration — either right away or a few weeks after your insurance lapses.
 But no matter where you live, the longer you wait before rectifying the problem, the greater the consequences will be.
 So make sure you contact your insurance company immediately.